dphfox/Fusion/docs/api-reference/state/members/peek.md

 ): T
 ```

-Extract a value of type `T` from its input.
+Extracts a value of type `T` from its input.

 This is a general-purpose implementation of [`Use`](../../types/use).
 It does
 not do any extra processing or book-keeping beyond what is required to determine